replicatedhq/replicated-field-labs/instruqt/support-cli/02-upload-application-license/assignment.md

 ![supportcli-kotsadm-lic-ul1](../assets/supportcli-kotsadm-lic-ul1.png)
 ![supportcli-kotsadm-lic-ul2](../assets/supportcli-kotsadm-lic-ul2.png)

-The application will then fully deploy, running the pre-flight checks for the first time.
-Click *Continue* on the Preflight checks screen and you will land on the dashboard and can see the application is not healthy.
+The application will then fully deploy and you will land on the dashboard and can see the application is not healthy.

 ![supportcli-kotsadm-dash-broken1](../assets/supportcli-kotsadm-dash-broken1.png)
 ![supportcli-kotsadm-status-broken](../assets/supportcli-kotsadm-status-broken.png)